 Forestry - MNR, MS, PhD

-- Master of Science (MS) A research proposal and thesis based on original research are major components of the MS degree.
+- Master of Science (MS) A research proposal and thesis based on original research are required components for the MS degree.
 The program normally requires 2 – 3 years for completion, and can be tailored for students with interests in forest management, ecology and environmental sciences, economics, engineering, or business.
 The MS degree program requires a minimum of 30 hours beyond the bachelor degree at the graduate level, 21 hours of which must be in the major.
 A minimum of 4 but not more than 6 hours in Research and Thesis (FORY 7990) is required.
 All MS students are required to take Research Methods (FORY 7510) and Seminar (FOWS 7950).

 An urban forestry minor, administered in cooperation with the Department of Horticulture, is available for MNR, MS, and PhD degrees.